Lee Child

-Lee Child is the author of the Jack Reacher series which currently consists of 28 novels.
+Lee Child is the author of the Jack Reacher series which currently consists of 30 novels.
 The Jack Reacher series started in 1997 with the novel Killing Floor.
-The most recently released novel in the Jack Reacher series was No Plan B which was released in 2022.
-There is an upcoming novel for the Jack Reacher series entitled The Secret which is being released on October 24th, 2023.
+The most recently released novel in the Jack Reacher series was In Too Deep which was released in 2024.
+There is an upcoming novel for the Jack Reacher series entitled Exit Strategy which is being released on November 4th, 2025.

 Lee Child has a brother who is also an author, Andrew Grant.
-Lee Child has co-authored 4 novels with Andrew Child they are: The Sentinel, Better Off Dead, No Plan B and The Secret.
+Lee Child has co-authored 6 novels with Andrew Child they are: The Sentinel, Better Off Dead, No Plan B, The Secret, In Too Deep and Exit Strategy.

 The name "Lee Child" was born out of a family gag about the mispronunciation when talking about the Renault Le Car.
 He pronounced it "Lee Car" and it was a running gag that stuck.